 The brain is built, for the most part, out of fatty membranes.
 About 60% of all its solid matter is fat, and the vast majority of that fat is polyunsaturated.
 Since the structure of polyunsaturated fats has very few, if any, double bonds, their molecules are quite flexible.

 These fats play a significant role in maintaining dynamic and flexible cell membranes, allowing them to send and receive information.
 They also benefit cell energy production and water storage.

 Cholesterol is a well know saturated fat.
 Though more often associated with heart attacks and vascular disease, its presence is vital for a healthy brain.
 Cholesterol does not need to be acquired from your diet, as the body produces sufficient quantities of it on its own.

 Fats can also provide very much needed energy for the brain as they undergo various transformations inside the neurons.
 The best fats to include in your diet are Omega-3 and Omega-6 oils.
-The former can be found in fish, dark leafy greens, seeds, and nuts.
+Fish, dark leafy greens, seeds, and nuts contain the former.
 Good sources of Omega-6 include corn, safflower and borage oils.
-In a pinch, supplements can also be used to obtain these.
+In a pinch, certain supplements also supply these.

 What about other types of fats, like trans or saturated?
 Both can be problematic as they can displace the healthy fats.
 The result can be stiff, not flexible cell membranes.
 A stiff membrane will prevent cells from changing shape, a vital function for proper cell communication.

 Both trans and saturated fats can also impede the flow of oxygen to the brain and the removal of waste away from it.
 They clog up the circulation systems.
 The worse case scenario is when both these fats are present in a low magnesium diet.
 Such a combination can result in the formation of plaque and further damage to the brain.